RenjieTao/AI_enabled_blinds_seeing_by_hearing/README.md

 Artifical intenlligence (AI) technology is begining to make its way into vision applications in a wide range of industries, expanding on existing capabilities and opening up entirely new possibilities in vision.
 The rise of computer vision already shows great potential in self-driving vehicles, manufacturing robotics, medical diagnosis, agriculture, and safety surveillance (2).

+The intuition of this work is to help blind people to "see" the world with the state-of-the-art computer vision technique.
+We developed a two-step neural network transfering a image into a audio clip, speaking out what is happening in the image.
+But deploying this algorithm to a live video, we can hearing, in real time, what is happening right in front of the camera.
+This neural network will help the blind people to "see" the world by "hearing".